reinert/requestor/README.md

 # Requestor [![Build Status](https://travis-ci.org/reinert/requestor.svg?branch=master)](https://travis-ci.org/reinert/requestor) [![Gitter](https://img.shields.io/badge/Gitter-Join%20Chat-blue.svg?style=flat)](https://gitter.im/reinert/requestor)

+**Request like a boss.** 😎

+*Ask more.
+Do less.
+Keep track of everything.*
-A powerful HTTP Client API for bulletproof GWT SPAs.

-Requestor offers a plenty of carefully designed features that enables you to manage the HTTP communication process through all your application:
+Requestor is a powerful HTTP Client API for cutting-edge GWT apps.
+It offers plenty of carefully designed features that enable developers to rule the application communication process smoothly:
-* **Requesting Fluent API** - *makes you feel so good!* 😌
+* **Requesting Fluent API** - code as you think, read as you code.
-* **Promises** - chain callbacks neatly
+* **Promises** - chain callbacks to different results and statuses.
-* **Serialization** - serialize and deserialize payloads integrating any library
+* **Serialization** - serialize and deserialize payloads integrating any library.
-* **Authentication** - ready-to-use authentication mechanisms
+* **Authentication** - make complex async authentication procedures in a breeze.
-* **Request/Response Async Hooking** - filter and intercept requests and responses
+* **Request/Response Hooking** - asynchronously filter and intercept requests and responses.
-* **HTTP Polling** - make long or short polling with a single command
+* **HTTP Polling** - make long or short polling with a single command.
-* **Client Session** - set default parameters to all requests
+* **Client Session** - set default options to all requests.
-* **Data Store** - store auxiliary data both in session and request scope
+* **Data Store** - save and retrieve data both in session and request scope.
-* **Links API** - navigate through an API interacting with its links (HATEOAS for real)
+* **Links API** - navigate through an API interacting with its links (HATEOAS for real).
-* **Headers API** - build and parse complex headers easily
+* **Headers API** - directly create and parse complex headers.
-* **URI API** - build and parse complex URIs easily
+* **URI API** - build and parse complicated URIs easily.
-* **Binary Data** - upload and download files tracking the progress
+* **Binary Data** - upload and download files tracking the progress.

-It supports GWT 2.9 and Java 8+ while maintains backwards compatibility with GWT 2.7 and Java 1.5.
+It supports GWT 2.9 and Java 8+ while maintaining backward compatibility with GWT 2.7 and Java 1.5.
-GWT3 and J2CL support is planned without breaking API compatibility.
+In addition, GWT3 and J2CL support are in the roadmap without breaking API compatibility.

 ## Preview